haddocking/haddock3/docs/tutorials/continuing_runs.md

 |--- data/
 ```

-And you want to start a new independent run from the `4_flexref` step.
-First,
+Now, you want to start a new independent run from the `4_flexref` step.

-you need to copy the step to a new run folder using our `haddock3-copy` CLI.
+First, you need to copy the step to a new run folder using our `haddock3-copy` CLI.

 ```
 haddock3-copy -r run1 -m 0 4 -o run2